QP/C 8.1.3

 Goals

-The main goals of the QP Framework are:
+The primary goals of the QP/C component are:

-• to provide a modern, event-driven model of concurrency based on the best practices of concurrent programming [Sutter:10], [Cummings:10], [ROOM:94], collectively known as the Active Object (Actor) model of computation;
+• to provide a modern, event-driven concurrency model based on the Active Object (Actor) model, incorporating best practices from concurrent programming

 Context of Use

-Figure SRS-BLK: Block diagram showing the context and functional decomposition of a system based on QP Framework.
+Figure SRS-BLK: Block diagram showing the context and functional decomposition of a system based on QP/C Framework.

-[3a] Real-Time Kernel provides scheduling and execution context for the Active Objects.
-This could be one of the kernels built-into QP Frameworks (QV, QK, or QXK); or
+[3a] The Real-Time Kernel provides scheduling and execution context for the Active Objects.
+This could be one of the kernels built-into QP/C Frameworks (QV, QK, or QXK); or

-[3b] Alternatively, QP Framework can run on top of a 3-rd party RTOS kernel; or
+[3b] Alternatively, QP/C Framework can operate with a 3-rd party RTOS kernel; or

-[3c] Alternatively, QP Framework can run on top of a General-Purpose OS (e.g., Linux/POSIX or Windows).
+[3c] Alternatively, QP/C Framework can operate with a General-Purpose OS (e.g., Linux/POSIX or Windows);

 Inversion of Control

-Like most event-driven systems, QP Framework is based on inversion of control, which means that the control of code execution resides in the QP Framework rather than the QP Application based on QP.
-Specifically, to handle events, QP Framework calls the QP Application, and not the other way around.
-Of course, QP Applications can also call services provided in QP Framework, but the main flow of control always begins with the QP Framework.
+Like most event-driven systems, the QP/C Framework is based on inversion of control, which means that the control of code execution resides in the QP/C Framework rather than the QP/C Application based on QP.
+Specifically, to handle events, QP/C Framework component calls the QP/C Application, and not the other way around.
+Of course, QP/C Applications can also call services provided in QP/C Framework, but the main flow of control always begins with the QP/C Framework.

 Framework, NOT a Library

-That inversion of control gives the event-driven infrastructure (QP) all the defining characteristics of a framework rather than a library.
+That inversion of control gives the event-driven infrastructure (QP/C) all the defining characteristics of a framework rather than a library.

 Deriving Application from a Framework